 - 1. The Rightboro Scenarios are best explored as a Jigsaw activity, where participants spend two rounds in two different small groups. - 2.
 In the first round, divide the participants up into either four or eight groups (or a multiple of four that fits your group size). - 3.
 Give each group one of the four Rightboro scenarios.
 Remind participants that the scenarios are very short, and necessarily are missing details.
-Have the group spend 5-7 minutes writing some notes in response to the following questions: - What seem to be some of the strengths of this school's approach? - What seem to be some of the weaknesses of this approach? - What are two questions you might ask to flesh this scenario out? - If you really wanted this approach to be successful, what is one action you would prioritize to make it work? - 4.
+Have the group spend 5-7 minutes writing some notes in response to the following questions: - What seem like some of the strengths of the approach? - What seem like some of the weaknesses of this approach? - What are two questions you might ask to flesh this scenario out? - If you really wanted this to be successful, what is one thing you would do to make it work? - 4.
 Each person should become an "expert" in their scenario and be prepared to explain highlights from your discussion with others. - 5.
 Next, "jigsaw" the participants so that they get into new small groups, where each group has someone with each of the four scenarios.
-Each group should respond to a new set of questions:
+Each group should respond to a new set of questions: - What are the dimensions of difference across these scenarios?
+What elements are common to each scenario, but expressed differently in each? - What are some of the pros and cons of each scenario?